-The logistics center building, parking lots, and other infrastructure associated with the development of Sub-Parcel B6-3 will be installed as shown on the drawings in Appendix D. Soils relocated or removed during construction may be replaced on-site below the cap, but soil removed from utility trenches cannot be used as fill within the utility trenches unless such materials are approved for this use by the VCP.
+The Automotive RORO Distribution Center building, parking lots, utilities and other infrastructure associated with the development of Sub-Parcel B4-2 will be installed as shown on the drawings in Appendix E. Soils relocated or removed during construction may be replaced on-site below the cap, but soil removed from utility trenches cannot be used as fill within the utility trenches unless such materials are approved for this use by the VCP.
 Additional protocols for the installation of utilities at the Site are provided in Section 5.1.2.
 Any water removed will be sampled (if necessary) as described in Section 5.2 and (if acceptable) sent to the on-site Humphrey Creek Wastewater Treatment Plant (HCWWTP).